hannahchan/Scaffold.Service/Scaffold/Docs/Architecture.md

 ## Components

 Scaffold primarily organizes code using a _Package by Layer_ approach and then secondarily by using a _Package by Component_ approach.
 Components are independent collections of code that relate to a sub-domain.
+A Component in this context can be _roughly_ equated to a Component in a _Level 3: Component Diagram_ in the [C4 Model](https://c4model.com).